5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 		- B8 **06** 0000 0000 (for macOS 10.13, 10.14)
 		- BA **06** 0000 0000 (for macOS 10.15, 11)
 		- BA **06** 0000 0090 (for macOS 12)

+### Intel-specific settings: Fixing CPU Power Management on Sandy and Ivy Bridge CPUs
+2nd and 3rd Gen Intel CPUs use a different method for CPU Power Management.
+Use [**ssdtPRGen**](https://github.com/Piker-Alpha/ssdtPRGen.sh) to generate a `SSDT-PM.aml` in Post-Install, add it to your `EFI\OC\ACPI` folder and config to get proper CPU Power Management.

+You can follow this [**guide**]( https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#sandy-and-ivy-bridge-power-management) to do so.

 **NOTES**: